phoenixrising1800/PasMan/README.md

 # PasMan
-Password manager in Python based on best security practices
+Password manager in Python based on best security practices using AES-256 encryption scheme